Czech National Football League

-The Czech National Football League (Fotbalová národní liga, FNL), known as Chance Národní Liga due to sponsorship reasons, is the second level professional association football league in the Czech Republic.
+The Czech National Football League (Fotbalová národní liga, CHNL), known as Chance Národní Liga due to sponsorship reasons, is the second level professional association football league in the Czech Republic.
 Before 2013 it was known as 2. liga or Druhá liga.
 The top team each season is eligible for promotion to the Czech First League, while the second and third placed teams enter play offs for possible promotion.

 The league replaced the I.ČNL (I. Česká národní liga; First Czech National League), which had been established following the end of the nationwide Czechoslovak Second League in 1977.
 The league became known as simply II. liga (Second League) in 1993 following the establishment of the Czech Republic as an independent state.

 Structure

-There are 16 clubs in the FNL.
+There are 16 clubs in the CHNL.
 During the season, which runs from August to May or June, with a winter break between November and February or March, each club plays each of the other clubs twice (once at home, once away) and is awarded three points for a win, one for a draw and zero for a loss.
 Teams are ranked by total points, then goal difference and then goals scored.
 At the end of each season, the top-ranked team is promoted to the Czech First League, providing they obtain a license and meet league requirements, and is replaced by the team that finished 16th in that league.
 The two teams positioned 2nd and 3rd play a play-out with two teams from the first league positioned 14th and 15th in a home and away format.
-The two teams that finished at the bottom of the FNL are relegated to either the Bohemian Football League or the Moravian-Silesian Football League, based on geographical criteria.
-In turn, the champions of each of these regional divisions are promoted to the FNL.
+The two teams that finished at the bottom of the CHNL are relegated to either the Bohemian Football League or the Moravian-Silesian Football League, based on geographical criteria.
+In turn, the champions of each of these regional divisions are promoted to the CHNL.